 The southern half of the building's eastern elevation is the main entrance to the auxiliary chapel, which was constructed in 1905.
-Designed by the same architect, Isaac Pursell, who design the main building only a few years prior, it exhibits many of the same materials, form and design elements as the 1901 church include a stone exterior, water table and stained glass windows.
+Designed by the same architect, Isaac Pursell, who design the main building only a few years prior, it exhibits many of the same materials, form and design elements as the 1901 church include a stone exterior, water table and, until recently, stained glass windows.
 The easternmost section of the building appears as three separate masses of varying heights at the building's southeast corner.
 The tallest mass, which is part of the building's cruciform plan and likely the church's nave and has a steep roof with three side-gabled clerestory windows which give the appearance of dormer windows.
 The secondary mass, which is only slightly shorter than the nave wall (the roofline begins at the sill of the clerestory windows) has a slightly-pitched roof; the roof's original slate shingles have been replaced tar paper.
 The northern half of this section of the building serves as a buttress to the eastern transept.
-Two large arched stained glass windows are present and are likely interior/exterior windows as only the apex of the arch is visible from the right-of-way.
+Two large arched windows are present and are likely interior/exterior windows as only the apex of the arch is visible from the right-of-way.
+These were once stained glass with tracery but now synthetic fixtures with wooden block infill.
 The lower portion of the windows likely separates the sanctuary with the vestibule at the southeast corner of the building.
 The outermost mass of this section of the building includes the 1905 date stone and another primary entrance into the building.
 It features the same set of wood paneled doors with strap hinges with an arched tracery transom window as the bell tower entrance.
 Above this entrance is a stone panel with the words "Hickman Temple AME Church" transcribed in and Old Gothic font.
 This entrance is centered within a buttressed stone surround with a front-gabled parapet.
 A set of stone steps lead from the South 50th Street sidewalk to the entrance.
-To the north of the entrance are two stained glass casement windows with three tracery stained glass windows within each window opening.
+To the north of the entrance are two casement windows with modern infill fixtures.
+Like many of the windows in this building, until recently these were stained glass with tracery.
 These windows are separated by corbelled buttress.
 This section of the building has a castellated parapet and is capped by a flat roof with rolled asphalt.
 To the north of this southeast section of the building is eastern wall of the east transept.
 This part of the eastern façade is nearly identical to the south elevation with a large arched stained glass window with tracery and corbeled corner buttresses.
 A large rose window is present above the arched window.
 The basement-level windows below the water table have been enclosed with glass blocks.